blasvinas/golang/README.md

 Even though this is a very short program, it contains most of the go programs' typical layout.
 Let's check the program line by line.

-* go package main.
+* package main.
 Every go file starts with a package clause.
 A package is a collection of code that is related.
 For example, the package math contains a collection of functions related to math.
 The package strings include code on string manipulation, etc. When you create your go files, the convention is to follow the package clause with the file's name (without the extension).
 In this example, the file is named main.go, so we start with package main.
 All the code in this file belongs to the main package.
 * import "fmt."
 This line import the fmt package, which contains the Println function.
 Go does not allow to import packages that are not used in the program.
 Most editors or IDEs will automatically delete the import line if the package is not used.
-* func main {. main is a special function in go, and it marks the entry point of the program.
+* func main(). main is a special function in go, and it marks the entry point of the program.
 The program that you run from a terminal must have the main function.

 ## Go Standard format